RameshRM/service-client/README.md

 # service-client

-Expressive client library for Java using (async-http-client)[https://github.com/AsyncHttpClient/async-http-client]
+Expressive client library for Java using (https://github.com/AsyncHttpClient/async-http-client)[async-http-client]

+This library is inspired from the **NodeJS** styled callback invocation of **HttpClient** calls.

 ## Installation